yunism-technology/yunism.my/pages/about-us.md

 ___
 ### What do we do

-__Yunism Technology__ is a small team that delivers tailor-made corporate web solutions.
+__Yunism Technology__ is a small team that delivers tailor-made web solutions.

 ___
 ### What do we use

-Technology stack used are `LEMP` :
+The basic technology stack used are `LEMP` :
  - Linux
  - Nginx
  - MySQL (MariaDB)
  - PHP

-With this technology stack, no surprise we are the advocate of [Laravel][laravel-homepage].
-Besides, we also develop Web Apps that run on php version 7.1 onwards.
+On top of that, we actually use [Laravel](laravel-homepage), a powerful php MVC framework.
+It provides a few tools that make development so much easier, and yeah, we are living on that.

-At work, we use Apple machines, take advantage on its stability and easy integration with Linux tools.
-So to speak, we use Terminal App on a day-to-day basis.
+We are also looking into [Vue.js](vuejs-homepage) as our front-end framework, it makes flashy and snappy web UX easier.

 ___
-### How we work
+### How we work (...ideally)

 We are a software house, following typical SDLC - the waterfall model ([if it exists][a-good-post-found-on-hacker-news]).
 Typically, the workflows (that